Fecal microbiota transplantation restores gut microbiota diversity in children with active Crohn's disease: a prospective trial

 Source: Within-text result of "Improvement in microbial dysbiosis following oral FMT administration"

-Description: relative abundance in patients with Crohns disease vs healthy donor control
+Description: Relative abundance in patients with Crohns disease vs healthy donors

-Abundance in Group 1: increased abundance in crohn's disease
+Abundance in Group 1: decreased abundance in Crohn’s disease

 NCBI Quality ControlLinks